ruslanmv/How-to-run-Gradio-on-SageMaker-Notebook/README.md

 ```
 Would you like stop gradio server? (y/N)  y
  Shutting down gradio server.
-Closing server running on port: 8089
+Closing server running on port: 7860
 ```

-## Ngrok in the terminal (optional)

-For complementary you can use also the terminal to use ngrok
+For complementary you can use also the terminal to use ngrok, but we wont use for this project

 ```
 ngrok authtoken YOUR_TOKEN_HERE
 ```

 and